 Through comprehensive radiology workflow orchestration, healthcare enterprises are on track to actualizing speedier treatment and turnaround times resulting in improved patient care as well as clinician satisfaction.

 Web-Based Radiology Systems

 Many healthcare organizations and medical imaging practices are increasingly transitioning their existing on-premises PACS systems to cloud PACS solutions.
 Immediate advantages of utilizing these platforms include cost effectiveness, scalability, and perhaps most importantly, data security.

 Cloud-based PACS solutions can sufficiently support a broad range of medical imaging environments, from small-to-midsized practices to larger-scale facilities.
-However, medical imaging enterprises can benefit better in leveraging the advanced data management capabilities of a vendor neutral archive (VNA).
+However, medical imaging enterprises can benefit better in leveraging the advanced data management capabilities of a Vendor Neutral Archive (VNA) or Imaging EMR.

 RIS/PACS Combination Systems

-RIS/PACS software solutions will continue to bolster positive impacts in healthcare of the future.
+RIS/PACS software solutions — and to a greater extent, advanced platforms offering total system and data consolidation such as RamSoft’s Imaging EMR, OmegaAI — will continue to bolster positive impacts in healthcare of the future.
 The typical advantages these radiology PACS systems offer healthcare providers – improved workflows, seamless integration, reliable data security, flexible storage scalability – are of perpetual value in optimal business uptime and overall cost and time savings.

 Got More Questions?
 Go Ahead and Ask Us!

-Whether regarding RamSoft’s innovative medical imaging software solutions or wishing to reach out to our team of experts, we’re excited to learn more about you and what you’re looking for in transforming your medical imaging practice!
+Whether regarding RamSoft’s innovative medical imaging software solutions or wishing to reach out to our team of experts, we’re excited to learn more about you and what you’re looking for in transforming your healthcare ecosystem to deliver faster, empowered care!
 Connect with us today and let’s get the conversation started together.